ArturoDent/launch-config/README.md

 &emsp;&emsp; &emsp; Intellisense for array commands like `"RunAsArray": ["Launch Build.js (BuildSACC)", "Launch Build.js2 (TestMultiRoot)"]`

 * 0.5.0 &emsp;  Added command to show a QuickPick panel of all available launch configs, and select therefrom

+* 0.6.0 &emsp; Fixed so intellisense is only within the 'launches' setting, not triggered in other unrelated settings